© Crown copyright 2018

 - Collective management of copyright.
 UK Collective Management Organisations will not be able to mandate EEA Collective Management Organisations to provide multi-territorial licensing of the online rights in their musical works.

 - Cross-border transfer of accessible format copies of copyright works.
-The UK intends to ratify the Marrakesh Treaty after exit but ratification will not have taken place before 29 March 2019.
+The UK intends to ratify the Marrakesh Treaty after exit but ratification will not have taken place before exit day.
 Between exit and the point of ratification, businesses, organisations or individuals transferring accessible format copies between the EU and UK may not be able to rely on the EU Regulation.

 Actions for businesses and other stakeholders